hyperturtle/Stache/README.md

 Trimmed mustache logic-less templates

+Fork of https://github.com/hyperturtle/Stache with support for Cpython 2.2 up to and including Python 3.x.
+Also works with Jython 2.x.
+Also see https://github.com/SmithSamuelM/staching which includes a fix for https://github.com/hyperturtle/Stache/issues/2 but doesn't support older Python versions, use if older Python support is not required.

 Implements everything from [Mustache.5](http://mustache.github.com/mustache.5.html) **except for lambdas** in < 200 lines of code.
 Plus four new things.
 Implied closing tags `{{/}}`, Self referencer `{{.}}`, Existence check `{{?exists}}{{/exists}}` and data pusher `{{< blah}}{{/blah}}`, `{{:default}}`

-Works with Cpython 2.2 up to and including Python 3.x.
-Also works with Jython 2.x.

 # Also, the ability to compile to javascript code!